Check Out Membership Options

 Already have an account?
 Sign in

-Plants are less resistant to humid weather conditions than varieties with red fruits.
+Plants are less resistant to humid weather conditions than red-fruited varieties.